 Call Our Miami Pharmaceutical Allergy Lawyer Today for a Free Legal Consultation

 Miami allergic reaction to medication attorney Prosper Shaked represents victims of pharmaceutical errors and serious allergic reactions to medication.
-For help with your case, contact The Law Offices of Prosper Shaked today to schedule a free legal consultation and learn more about whom you may be entitled to file a lawsuit against and how much your case might be worth.
-To schedule your free consultation, contact our law offices today at (305) 694-2676.
+For help with your case, contact Prosper Shaked Accident Injury Attorneys PA today to schedule a free legal consultation and learn more about whom you may be entitled to file a lawsuit against and how much your case might be worth.
+To schedule your free consultation, contact our office today at (305) 694-2676.